 Eating disorders are a family affair.
 Even though behaviors like bingeing and purging are conducted in secret, repercussions ripple throughout the family.
 Unsurprisingly, secrets prevent open communication, which harms interpersonal relationships.
 The nature of bulimia’s side effects can exacerbate this harm.

-Bulimia’s Side Effects
+What are Bulimia’s Side Effects?

 Bulimia’s numerous side effects affect all family members as they struggle to comprehend what is happening.
-Some of these side effects, such as malnutrition, dehydration, and low blood pressure, are seen across multiple types of eating disorders.
+Some of these side effects, such as malnutrition, dehydration and low blood pressure are seen across multiple types of eating disorders.
 But there are several that are more prominent or unique to bulimia, including:

 - tooth enamel erosion